Kimak–Kipchak confederation: Economy

 The Kipchaks of both written sources and archeological evidence combined pastoral cattle breeding with some elements of sedentary life.
 The "Desht-i-Kipchak" or Kiptchak steppes were well organized for prosperous nomadic cattle breeding.
-The steppe was subdivided into locations with certain pasture routes, yaylak summer settlements and kishlak winter settlements.
+The steppe was subdivided into locations with certain pasture routes, yaylak summer settlements, and kishlak winter settlements.
 Near permanent yaylak and kishlak settlements were kurgan cemeteries.
-In the settlements and along the steppe shlyakhs ('roads') and coaching routes Kipchaks erected ancestor sanctuaries with stone statues representing the deceased.
+In the settlements and along the steppe shlyakhs ("roads") and coaching routes, Kipchaks erected ancestor sanctuaries with stone statues representing the deceased.
 The favorite animal was the horse, used for riding and draught in agriculture, and horse meat was considered the best.
-Among the crafts were leather processing, felt manufacturing, clothing and footwear, horse harnesses of leather and felt.
+Among the crafts were leather processing, felt manufacturing, clothing and footwear, and horse harnesses of leather and felt.
 The Kimaks and other tribes of the Kaganate produced weapons, implements, and agricultural tools.
-In the forest-steppe areas woodworking was widespread.
-Utensils, yurt parts, etc. were made of wood.
+In the forest-steppe areas, woodworking was widespread.
+Utensils, yurt parts, etc., were made of wood.
 Iron, gold, and silver were mined and processed.
-Kimak cities were mostly located along the trading ways.
-Trade was mostly barter, farmers exchanged grain and flour for lambs and leather, but monetary trade was active as well.
+Kimak cities were mostly located along the trading routes.
+Trade was mostly barter; farmers exchanged grain and flour for lambs and leather, but monetary trade was active as well.

 Under the influence of trading relations with Muslim Arabs, the Kimak Kaganate was drawn into the slave-trading business.
 "Objectionable people" and even relatives were sold into slavery.
 Slavery became the fate of multitudes, sold by Khitay running endless manhunt attacks and roundups.
 This tragedy lasted for 200 years, c.
 850 – 1050.